 - 50 g margarine or butter

-Take the butter out of the fridge to let it soften.
+- Take the butter out of the fridge and let it soften.
 Place the amount assigned for the cream in a mixing bowl.

-To make the dough, put the butter in a saucepan together with the sugar, honey, eggs and the ground cinnamon.
+- To make the dough, put the other part of the butter in a saucepan together with the sugar, honey, eggs and the ground cinnamon.
 Melt over a low heat, stirring all the time.
 Don’t cook!
 Add the baking powder, the lemon juice and stir again.
-Set aside to cool awhile.
+Set aside to cool a little.

-Sieve the fine (pastry) flour onto a rolling board, and transfer the doughy mixture on top.
-Work into a smooth, thick dough and divide into two balls.
+- Sieve the fine (pastry) flour onto a rolling board and spoon the doughy mixture on top.
+Work into a smooth, thick dough, then divide into two balls.

-Meanwhile, cream the soft butter with the fine sugar in the mixing bowl.
+- Meanwhile, cream the soft butter with the castor sugar in the mixing bowl.
 Spoon by spoon, add the vanilla cream and combine until smooth.
 Spread a teaspoon of the vanilla buttercream in between two cookies and press slightly with your fingers.
 Smooth the edges for a nice finish.